christofmuc/KnobKraft-orm/adaptations/Adaptation Testing Guide.md

     source venvdir/bin/activate.sh

 With the virtual env activated, we can use the pip package manager to install the required packages for running the tests.
-Just do
+If you are running KnobKraft from the github source code, just do

+    pip install -r .\adaptations\testing\requirements.txt

+For the installed version you will find the requirements.txt in the testing subdirectory.
+On Windows that would be e.g.

-    pip install -r .\adaptations\requirements.txt
+    pip install -r C:\Users\<your username>\AppData\Local\Programs\KnobKraftOrm\testing\requirements.txt

 which will install the pytest package and other prerequisites.

+As we only need two packages as of now (this might change in the future), it could be easier to just run

+    pip install pytest mdiutils

 ## Running the tests